 - Remove the dough from the refrigerator and roll it out on a floured surface.
 You want the dough to be very thin, about ¼ of an inch or thinner.

-- Once rolled out, use the rim of a drinking glass or another round tool such as a cookie cutter to cut circles that are 2-3 inches in diameter.
+- Use the rim of a drinking glass or another round tool such as a cookie cutter to cut circles that are 2-3 inches in diameter.
 You should get about 50 rounds, which would create 25 ravioli pockets.

 - Add ½ tablespoon of ravioli filling to a round.
 Brush water around the edge of another round and place it water-side-down over the bottom circle.
 Seal the ravioli by firmly pressing down with the tines of a fork.
 Repeat until all of the pasta is made.